Continuing Education auditsBy Edwin Bayó, Esq.

 Starting with the renewal period beginning November 2024, PEs will not only have to click the button declaring that they have completed their required CE hours, but they will also have to provide documentation that they have done so.
 Many professions in Florida already require licensees to record their CE in a database that can be accessed by their respective licensing board as proof that the subjects and hours of CE were taken.
 Something along those lines will now be required for Florida PEs.

 FBPE is currently deciding how to implement this mandatory reporting requirement.
 There is a CE tracking tool available to engineers through the National Council of Examiners for Engineering and Surveying, the same outfit that provides all those wonderful engineering licensure examinations.
 NCEES uses the acronym CPC, for Continuing Professional Competency, in their tracking tool.
-This service allows you to select the appropriate licensing state, add the course information and corresponding CE hours, upload supporting documentation to your account, and transmit a transcript electronically to a state licensing board.
+This service allows you to select the appropriate licensing state, add the course information and corresponding CE hours, and upload supporting documentation to your account.
 The best part of this service is the cost, which is free.

 Rule 61G15-22.006, F.A.C., has been amended to reflect that random audits will now be a thing of the past.
 The Board is continuing to develop the mechanism by which PEs will be required to report their continuing education and will notify all PEs once that process is established.
 Stay tuned.